dalanicolai/gnome-tracker-extension/README.md

 This extension provides filesystem deep search functionality via gnome tracker or docfetcher (respective keywords: gt and df).
 Additionally it has an option to search using the tracker search command (keyword: ts)
 ## Installation

 Add the plugin via the extension menu in the ulauncher settings using the URL: https://github.com/dalanicolai/gnome-tracker-extension

+Subsequently navigate to the ~/.cache/ulauncher_cache/extensions/com.github.dalanicolai.gnome-tracker-extension directory and change permission to executable for the two files:

+ulaction
+appchooser.py

+(Right click the files in the file browser and check 'allow executing file as program' under properties -> permissions.
+Or issue "sudo chmod u+x filename" in the terminal)

 ### Choose action with yad dialog